victorkwak/HostsGrabber/README.md

 ----
 - Less thorough.
 While the hosts file can only block out entire domains, browser extensions can use wildcard searches as well as block out specific elements of a website and will overall be more effective at eliminating ads from your view.
 - Sometimes breaks functionality.
 When you block an entire domain, sometimes certain functions don't work when other websites depend on that domain.
 This is rectified by using a whitelist.

-HostsGrabber pulls and compiles several hosts files from the Internet as well as lists used by Ad-Block Plus to supplement those hosts files.
-Currently, the program only supports the Mac platform.

 TODO
 ====